 A team of CNN reporters was recently allowed into the Ministry of the Propagation of Virtue and Prevention of Vice, directed by senior Taliban figure Mawlavi Abdullah Mohammad.
 The location housed the Ministry of Women before being converted into a tool for Taliban control.
 The new ministry’s role is to encourage all Afghans to follow the Taliban’s version of Islam.

-Mohammad, the director of the new ministry, said that “we act with accordance to Sharia law.”
+Mohammad, the director of the new ministry, said that “we act in accordance with Sharia law.”
 He continued, “Firstly, we inform people about good deeds.
 We preach to them and deliver the message to them in a nice way; the second time we repeat to them, again; the third time we speak to them slightly harshly.”
 The religious police have been issued a manual that provides them with guidelines on how to carry out their duties.

 “We abide by laws and rules,” Mohammad said.
 “We give advice, but to grab someone’s hand, to beat him up, to send them notice or to send them a warning letter, is against the Emirate’s policy.
 If anyone has done this, it is a self-assertive act.”

 Their enforcement of the law makes no distinction between religious minorities, subjecting all Afghans to Islamic law equally.
 Christians, Hindus, and other religious minorities will be forced to live by the edicts of the religious police.

 Afghanistan’s Christian community, estimated to be between 8,000 and 12,000 people, is comprised almost entirely of converts from Islam who are considered apostates by the Taliban.
 This status as apostates makes Afghan Christians direct targets for persecution and very likely to suffer under the Taliban’s rule of Afghanistan.